-Published May 2000 by the Great Barrier Reef Marine Park Authority
+Published by the Great Barrier Reef Marine Park Authority

 This work is copyright.
-Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Great Barrier Reef Marine Park Authority.
-Requests and inquiries concerning reproduction and rights should be addressed to the Director, Information Support Group, Great Barrier Reef Marine Park Authority, PO Box 1379, Townsville Qld 4810.
+Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without the prior written permission of the Great Barrier Reef Marine Park Authority.
+Requests and inquiries concerning reproduction and rights should be addressed to Manager, Species Conservation, Great Barrier Reef Marine Park Authority, PO Box 1379, Townsville, Qld 4810.